benjavalero/replacer/replacer-backend/technical-design.md

 Package _finder.benchmark_ contains subpackages for each finder with different implementations in order to test the results and performance, and choose the best one.

 To work with regular expressions, the implementation included in Java is _regex-based_, which is the standard containing advanced features like look-ahead, look-behind, references, etc. On the other hand, this tool uses also an implementation which is _text-based_.
-This implementation builds an automaton from the regex and gives impressive performance improvements of 1-2 orders of magnitude for simple expressions.
+This implementation builds an automaton from the regex and gives impressive performance improvements of 1 to 2 orders of magnitude for simple expressions.
 However, it doesn't include advanced features implying backtracking.

+Also, when possible, we try a simpler approach finding strings in the text without regular expressions, which usually gives even better results.

 In benchmarks, we usually compare a dot-plus with a negated character.
-In general, no big differences have been found between both.
+In general, no big differences have been found between both, although the times with the negated character class are slightly better.

 ## TODO: REVIEW COMPONENTS